para Español marque aquí

 Bobby is EAC's Community Engagement Coordinator and Human Resources Manager.
 He is gifted in creatively connecting people to resources and is dedicated to making comprehensive healthcare and supportive services accessible to everyone who needs it.
 He is excited about the opportunity to engage Arkansas communities in HIV/STI prevention and education.

 Bobby has a Bachelor's degree in Psychology from California State University, Northridge and has worked in Human Resources for over 20 years.
-He is a member of numerous health coalitions and advocacy groups, including the National HIV & Aging Advocacy Network and currently serves as the Vice Chairman of the Board of Directors for Special Health Resources.
+He is a member of numerous health coalitions and advocacy groups, including the National HIV & Aging Advocacy Network and currently serves as the Chairman of the Board of Directors for Special Health Resources.

 Topics: